Yue Chinese: Rise of Cantonese

 The port city of Guangzhou lies in the middle of Pearl River Delta, with access to the interior via the Xi, Bei, and Dong rivers, which all converge at the delta.
 It has been the economic centre of the Lingnan region since Qin times, when it was an important shipbuilding centre.
 By 660, it was the largest port in China, part of a trade network stretching as far as Arabia.
 During the Southern Song, it also became the cultural centre of the region.
 Like many other Chinese varieties it developed a distinct literary layer associated with the local tradition of reading the classics.
 The Guangzhou dialect (Cantonese) was used in the popular Yuè'ōu, Mùyú and Nányīn folksong genres, as well as Cantonese opera, written with Chinese characters extended with a number of colloquial characters for Cantonese words.

 Guangzhou became the centre of rapidly expanding foreign trade after the maritime ban was lifted, with the British East India Company establishing a chamber of commerce in the city in 1715.
 The ancestors of most of the Han Chinese population of Hong Kong came from Guangzhou after the territory was ceded to Britain in 1842.
 As a result, Hong Kong Cantonese, the most widely spoken language in Hong Kong and Macau, is an offshoot of the Guangzhou dialect.
 Other migrations of Yue speakers during the nineteenth century, including west along the Guangdong and Guangxi coasts, brought Cantonese and other Yue varieties to southeast Asia.
 Many went across the Pacific Ocean to North and South America, leading to the historic domination exerted by Yue Chinese varieties in many Chinatowns across the American continent.
 The popularity of Cantonese-language media, Cantopop and the cinema of Hong Kong has since led to substantial exposure of Cantonese to China and the rest of Asia.

 On the mainland, the national policy is to promote Standard Chinese, which is also the medium of instruction in schools.
 The place of local Cantonese language and culture remains contentious.
 In 2010, a controversial proposal to switch some programming on Guangzhou local television from Cantonese to Mandarin was abandoned following widespread backlash accompanied by public protests.

+Influence of Foreign Languages on Cantonese

+English

+Cantonese has absorbed a substantial number of English loanwords, particularly in Hong Kong, where over a century of British colonial rule created sustained linguistic contact.
+These borrowings are typically phonetic transliterations: Chinese characters are chosen for their approximate sound rather than meaning.
+Well‑known examples include: